 On this page:

-- What level of insurance do you need?
+- What level of hospital cover do you need?

 - What are excesses and co-payments?

-- If you're a single person earning over $97,000 or a couple, single parent or family earning over $194,000 a year and you have private hospital insurance, you won't have to pay the Medicare Levy Surcharge (MLS) – a penalty the federal government charges 'high income earners' at tax time.
-Our quiz can help you find out whether you need health insurance to save on tax.
+- It can reduce your tax – if you're a single person earning over $97,000 or a couple, single parent or family earning over $194,000 a year and you have private hospital insurance, you won't have to pay the Medicare Levy Surcharge (MLS) – a penalty the federal government charges higher income earners at tax time.

 - You can choose your own doctor.

-- You'll pay less to go to a private hospital (some people believe private hospitals have better conditions and service).
+- You'll pay less to go to a private hospital (which can have better conditions and service).

-Hospital insurance policies fall under one of four product tiers – Gold, Silver, Bronze and Basic – with each product tier covering a specific number of categories.
+If you've decided to get private hospital insurance, then get the right level cover for you.
+Hospital insurance policies fall under one of four product tiers – Gold, Silver, Bronze or Basic – with each product tier covering a core group of treatment categories, and 'Plus' policies that cover a few additional ones, too.

-- Basic: very little – if any – cover in private hospital.
+- Basic: Very little – if any – cover in private hospital, but may be useful for tax savings.

 - Bronze: 18 categories of services.